-Visual images provide many sensory details to help us process, quickly, what we see.
+When you are turning a novel into a screenplay, you must consider which visual images will provide the sensory details to help viewers process, quickly, what they see.
 When you look at a person, for example, you immediately begin gathering information through sight, sound, hearing, smell, touch, and so on.
-You see a visual image that usually tells you, directly--whether they are male/female, tall/short/in-between, and whether they are clothed or unclothed.
+You see a visual image that usually tells you, directly—whether they are male/female, tall/short/in-between, and whether they are clothed or unclothed.
 You can also see the color of their skin, eyes, hair, and clothing, and you can detect movements that let you know the person you're looking at is alive.
 If you shake hands, you can feel the texture of their skin, and if they speak, you can hear how their voice sounds.
 If they're wearing perfume or cologne, and if you stand close enough, you can get a whiff of it, or a nose full if they're wearing too much!

-Adapting a novel to film, I believe, should be about bringing to life the best parts of the book.
+Adapting a novel to film, I believe, should be about bringing to life the best parts of the book—all the parts of the book that are needed to tell a riveting story.
 It is not possible, or even necessary, to bring every page of the book to the screen.
 The mere showing of things, rather than the telling of things, will automatically eradicate the need for much of what was written by the author of the novel.

 Five Key Considerations for Adapting a Novel to Film

 1. Consider your audience.
-Movies, in order to be successful at the box office, must put moviegoers into the theater seats.
+When you are turning a novel into a screenplay, the first thing to keep in mind is that movies, in order to be successful at the box office, must put moviegoers into theater seats.
 Any novel you consider as a possible movie adaptation must be one with the potential to appeal to millions of people.
-It needs to have "commercial" appeal as opposed to appealing only to a narrow audience.
+It needs to have "commercial" appeal as opposed to appealing only to a very narrow audience.
 The subject matter must be such that millions of people would be intrigued, and possibly affected, by the content.

 2. What is the visual potency of the novel's "conflict."
 Early on in a screenplay, the main source of conflict must be apparent, and it must be strong.
 Conflict is the thing that gives a novel its "drive."
-Without conflict, there is no beginning, middle, and end, because the beginning, middle, and end must refer to the start, the midpoint, and the ending of conflicting elements.
-Think of a story as having a three-act structure: A beginning, middle, and end.
-With the three acts in mind, note that the story's conflict must be made clear to viewers of the movie before the end of the the first act.
+Without conflict, there is no beginning, no middle, and no end, because the beginning, middle, and end must refer to the start, the midpoint, and the ending of conflicting elements.
+Okay.
+Think of it in this way.
+When you think of a story as having a three-act structure: A beginning, middle, and end, you know there are, basically, only three acts.
+So, with the three acts in mind, note that the story's conflict must be made clear to viewers of the movie before the end of the the first act.